 Each local career exploration trip will include visits to 4-5 companies, with each visit scheduled for an hour.
 The day of the trip, the group will meet at the Romney Stadium parking lot and then carpool to the visits.
 The schedule will resemble the following:

-Students are charged $20 to participate in their first trip and $15 for each subsequent trip.
+Students are charged $20 to participate in each trip.
 This money pays for lunch, gas, coordination, and thank you gifts.
 This money is nonrefundable should a student back out after committing to the trip.